 Established in 1947 as the International Festival of Documentary Films, the Edinburgh International Film Festival is renowned around the world for discovering and promoting the very best in international cinema - and for heralding and debating changes in global filmmaking.
 EIFF seeks to spotlight the most exciting and innovative new film talent, in a setting steeped in history.

-Intimate in its scale, ambitious in its scope, and fuelled by pure passion for cinema in all its manifestations, Focusing on artistic quality and excellence, the festival explores new ideas in cinema, inviting local and international audiences to engage with a dynamic programme of features, documentaries, shorts and experimental cinema.
+Intimate in its scale, ambitious in its scope, and fuelled by pure passion for cinema in all its manifestations, focusing on artistic quality and excellence, the festival explores new ideas in cinema, inviting local and international audiences to engage with a dynamic programme of features, documentaries, shorts and experimental cinema.

 What makes it special?

-- One major attraction of the Film Festival in most years is the variety of notable film premieres that take place there.
-Past film premieres included Blade Runner, Alien, Back to the Future, Taxi Driver, Annie Hall, Withnail & I, The Usual Suspects, Amelie, The Hurt Locker, Amy and many, many more
+- One major attraction is the variety of notable film premieres that take place in Edinburgh, including Blade Runner, Alien, Back to the Future, Taxi Driver, Annie Hall, Withnail & I, The Usual Suspects, Amelie, The Hurt Locker, Amy and many, many more

 It was in the place where this all began and in the place where I started watching films and fell in love with films.
 I could never have imagined that I would present a film in the festival, let alone, present it on opening night.

 Charlotte Wells, Film Director